 - Bind the graft with rubber bands, graft clips, tie tape, and plastic.

 - Then we wait 30 days or more.
 Some grafts take a year or more before they begin to produce fruit.

 I found it interesting that the graft must remain tightly bound for a while until the graft is successful.
 The graft must grow with the root to become one with it.
 (Ephesians 3:14-19) (This reminds me of raising our children.
 We must apply stiff rules until the child matures.

 How often do we throw new Christians right into ministry before allowing them to grow in faith?
 Other times we just praise the Lord but never disciple them at all.
 Then we wonder why they fell away from their faith or why we don’t see transformed lives.
 We need to take care to place new Christians where they will receive the most needed nourishment.
 It takes time to realize new growth and productibility.We must nourish new Christians before expecting new fruit to begin to bud in their lives.
 Click To Tweet

 Repair damaged plants.
 Large trees or specimen plants can be damaged easily at or slightly above the soil line.
 The damage may be caused by maintenance equipment (such as lawnmowers, trenchers, or construction equipment), or by disease, rodents, or winter storms.
 The damage can often be repaired by planting several seedlings of the same species around the injured tree and grafting them above the injury.
 This procedure is referred to as inarching, approach grafting, or bridge grafting.https://content.ces.ncsu.edu/grafting-and-budding-nursery-crop-plants

 Storms of life can damage Christians severely.
-At these times, a strong community of Christians should nurture them back to health; pulling them in close and away for the storms so they have time to heal.
-How often do we expect one (even ourselves) to keep keeping on when we should pull in and just let God and His family love us back to health.
+At these times, a strong community of Christians should nurture them back to health; pulling them in close and away from the storms so they have time to heal.
+How often do we expect one (even ourselves) to keep keeping on when we should pull in and just let God and His family love us back to health?

 Grafting Causes Faster Growth